 - Kicked off Proper-Distanced House Concerts on August 14, 2020 and also held these on September 18 and October 9, 2020

 - Celebrated both the Virtual and Limited-Sized Story Camps on August 12-14, 2020.

 - Celebrated The Big Why Panel: Historical Storytelling meets Humanities on Saturday, June 20, 2020 and can still be viewed.

-- Celebrated Story Crossroads Spectacular on Wednesday, May 13, 2020 and individual performances can still be viewed.
+- Celebrated Story Crossroads Spectacular on Wednesday, May 13, 2020 with individual performances and can still be viewed.

-- Offered 90-minute workshop by Dr. Csenge Zalka about how to research folktales on Wednesday, May 13, 2020 from a computer near you through Zoom.
+- Offered 90-minute workshop by Dr. Csenge Zalka about how to research folktales on Wednesday, May 13, 2020 through Zoom.

-- Offered 90-minute workshop by Bruce Walker about how to research family/genealogy stories on Wednesday, May 13, 2020 from a computer near you through Zoom.
+- Offered 90-minute workshop by Bruce Walker about how to research family/genealogy stories on Wednesday, May 13, 2020 through Zoom.

 - Premiered pre-recorded 2020 Youth/Community Tellers through the Story Crossroads YouTube Channel, shared with permission and featuring 17 people.